LimTec-de/pasteAi/README.md

 # Ai Clipboard Text Optimizer

-A desktop application that automatically optimizes text when you perform two clipboard copies within a 1-second interval.
+A desktop application that automatically optimizes text when you perform three clipboard copies within a 1-second interval.
-Select and copy text (Ctrl+C or ⌘+C) and then copy again within 1 second.
+Select and copy text (Ctrl+C or ⌘+C) and then copy again and again within 1 second.
 The improved text will be copied to your clipboard.

-So basically you can use this app to make your text more readable by 2 times copying and pasting.
+So basically you can use this app to make your text more readable by 3 times copying and pasting.

 ## Download

 💾 [Download the latest version for Mac, Windows and Linux](https://github.com/LimTec-de/pasteAi/releases/latest)

 ⚠️You need an OpenAI API key to use this app.
 You can get one [here](https://platform.openai.com/api-keys).
-Then open pasteAi settings via Tray Menu and paste your key then restart the app.
+Then open pasteAI settings via Tray Menu and paste your key then restart the app.

 ## Features